kunigami/kunigami.github.io/blog/_posts/2022-01-25-dynamic-time-warping.md

 Note that the same `i` may appear multiple times in `path`, so we need to update the existing range.

-**Lowering resolution.** Getting the low-res version of a series is the easiest part, we just need to make sure to handle sequences with odd-length!
+**Lowering resolution.** Getting the low-res version of a series is the easiest part, we just need to make sure to handle sequences with odd length!

 {% highlight python %}
 def halve(xs):